sanjib/go-tdd/README.md

 - test function format: TestXxx() where Xxx = function name
 - test variable naming convention: got, want
 - t *testing.T is the hook into the testing framework
+- constants can improve readability and performance
+- use t.Helper() in helper test function
+-